The New Garden Lyceum House

 Classes for first through tenth grade continued to be held in the Lyceum until 1900 when the Central Grammar School was built next door (288 New Garden Rd, now a residence).

 The Lyceum continued to be used by the township up until 1969, although only for storage in the later years.
-It was finally sold to neighbor Charles Williams who also used it for storage.
+It was finally sold to neighbor Charles Williams who also used it for storage of, along with other things, the remains of a hand-built airplane that he had flown around the township for many years before crash-landing it in a tree near the White Clay Creek.

 Preservation Efforts